 Stamp duty in Delhi depends on the following factors:

-Circle rate for properties in Delhi is decided by considering the category of area the property is located in.
-For example, this rate is higher in category A areas and lower in category B areas.
+The circle rate for properties in Delhi is decided by considering the category of the area the property is located in.
+For example, this rate is higher in Category A areas and lower in Category B areas.

 Usually, the stamp duty applicable on commercial properties is more than that of residential properties.